 The focus of this course is on acquired neurogenic language disorders.
-After a brief survey of the basic neuroanatomy involved in normal language function, students will explore the range of changes that can occur in normal aging processes.
-The primary focus of the course will be on the profile of language disorders that occur after stroke and traumatic brain injury.
-Students will become familiar with language and cognitive-communication assessment tools, and will be able to describe and apply the principles of various intervention approaches through video analyses, hands-on practice and role-play demonstrations.
-The psychosocial impact of language impairment and its effect on the client, his/her family and community will be explored.
+The course begins with a brief survey of the basic neuro-anatomy involved in normal language function (production and comprehension).
+The primary focus of the course is on aphasia and the profile of language disorders that occur after stroke and acquired brain injury.
+Students learn the concepts and practical aspects involved in language and cognitive-communication screening and intervention.
+The psychosocial impact of neurogenic language disorders and its effect on the client, their family and community will be explored.

 This course will allow students to apply the knowledge and skills gained in first semester.
 Students will complete practical hours working in a variety of clinical settings under the supervision of Speech-Language Pathologists or Audiologists, and/or Communicative Disorder Assistants.